-A wooden castle, bouncy castle, giant astraglide, pirate ship, face painting, pedal boats and amusements are just some of the things to keep the little ones happy.
+A wooden castle, bouncy castle, giant astra glide, pirate ship, face painting, pedal boats and amusements are just some of the things to keep the little ones happy.
 But perhaps the highlight of the day for everyone is a visit to the fantastic Chimp Island.

 The Chimps and Tigers are endangered, and there are many other animals that are totally dependent on conservation areas like Blair Drummond Safari Park for their survival.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
-Advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.
+Get helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.

-Kelvingrove Art Gallery and Museum, with one of Europe’s great civic art collections is Scotland’s number 1 visitor attraction, and well loved.
+Kelvingrove Art Gallery: Kelvingrove Art Gallery and Museum, with one of Europe’s great civic art collections is Scotland’s number 1 visitor attraction, and well loved.

-This science and technology museum was awarded a five star rating in the attraction category by the Scottish Tourist Board, Visit Scotland.
+Glasgow Science Centre: This science and technology museum was awarded a five star rating in the attraction category by the Scottish Tourist Board, Visit Scotland.

-Edinburgh Zoo: The zoo is a great family day out, with many animals to see and and much to do, with the highlight being the daily penguin parade.
+Edinburgh Zoo: The zoo is a great family day out, with many animals to see and and much to do, with the highlight being the fantastic daily penguin parade.